The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 There is no argument that water in any of its forms is an absolute necessity for life on Earth to exist.
 Humans, animals, and plants need water to grow or stay alive, and precipitation is the only way to replenish the dams, rivers, reservoirs, and groundwater on which we rely.

-Precipitation is water in its different states, which form after condensation turned water vapor into its liquid or solid form, which falls to the ground after it becomes too heavy to stay suspended in the air.
+Precipitation is water in its different states that forms after condensation turns water vapor into liquid or solid form.
+It falls to the ground once it becomes too heavy to stay suspended in the air.

 Precipitation can take the form of rain, snow, hail, or graupel.